 I’m also a fan of the wooden animals from Holtztiger.

 While no one would call these a health food, Surf Sweets jelly beans are certainly better than Jelly Bellies, and they look so pretty nestled in the real grass.

 My boys aren’t big on stuffed animals, but I usually do a plush toy of some kind in their Easter baskets.
 This adorable organic bunny lovey is my favorite.

-Babo’s organic skin- and hair-care products have a big bunny right on the bottles, and this bubble bath smells so fresh and spring-like, without the use of any synthetic fragrances.
-(Check out the rest of Babo’s products, too–from lotions to sunscreen to lip balm, they’ve all got that cute bunny on them!).
+Babo’s organic skin- and hair-care products have a big bunny right on the bottles, so I always include them in Easter baskets.
+This bubble bath smells so fresh and spring-like, without the use of any synthetic fragrances.
+(Check out the rest of Babo’s products, too–from lotions to sunscreen to lip balm.
+They’ve all got that cute bunny on them!)

 Waldorf Easter Books

 I love Gerda Mullers four season boards books, and the spring one is perfect for babies and preschoolers alike.

 I’m obsessed with the various organic stuffed vegetables from Under the Nile.
 They can also be used as teethers for babies.
 (Click on any of the photos here to buy.)

 I’d really love to hear what you will be getting for your own children’s Easter baskets, so please comment below.